 If you want to make the browser, even cleaner and faster, make sure to use the extensions that you really need and.
 There is no need for a tool that you use once a week.
 Just disable it and you can enable it when you need it.
 If you’re using a password manager tool, it’s better to delete all the generated passwords that are duplicates.
 Make things clean in your browser and things will be better.

 Of course, it’s recommended to read reviews after adding any tool to your computer.
 Lots of adware programs come with spam extensions and even scammers.
 For that reason, you have to be careful when you add and software and read carefully the instructions.

 If you find extensions that you’ve never installed, then you’re a victim of a hidden software.
 In that case, you need to install a powerful antivirus and never trust applications before verifying everything about it.
 Just search on Google and you will find the top antivirus software.

 Why seeing the thumbnails?

 Google Chrome wants to help users access their preferred website faster without the need to remember the full URL, so, it adds the most visited website with tabs for each one.
-That may look a good feature for some, but not for everyone.
+That may look like a good feature for some, but not for everyone.
 In fact, if someone wants to add his preferred websites with thumbnails to the Chrome homepage, he can do that manually, and of course, he can remove them.

 On the other, side, adding these annoying thumbnails automatically to the homepage when you just visit a website looking for information is not good.
 So, basically, thumbnails should not be added automatically by Google chrome because a user just visited a website.
-I saw many cases when Chrome added spam website thumbnails that people may accidentally click on because of an add or adware installed on their computers without even noticing that.
+I saw many cases when Chrome added spam website thumbnails that people may accidentally click on because of an ad or adware installed on their computers without even noticing that.